Written By: Chloe Wilson BSc (Hons) Physiotherapy

 Rotator cuff strengthening exercises can really help combat this weakness.

 Septic bursitis, where there is an infection in the bursa, usually bacterial, will result in you feeling unwell with a high temperature, and the shoulder is often red and warm.
+There may be a noticeable soft lump on your shoulder.
 If you suspect you have an infection, you must see your doctor immediately as the infection will need to be treated with antibiotics.

 Sometimes when bursa become inflamed, particularly with elbow or knee bursitis, it gets to a point where there is noticeable swelling, like a small squashy orange, but this is uncommon in shoulder bursitis.